-• Which hypotheses are supported by the most independent sources of and the most rigorous data?

-- Which hypotheses hold up to the maximum criteria for causality and the most important criteria for causality? - Which hypotheses are supported by both "numbers" and the "stories?" (qualitative and quantitative) as well as take the 'context' into account - Would the likely biases, limitations and potential confounders change your conclusions? - Have you considered all the possible alternative explanations?
+- Which hypotheses are supported by the most independent sources of and the most rigorous data? - Which hypotheses hold up to the maximum criteria for causality and the most important criteria for causality? - Which hypotheses are supported by both "numbers" and the "stories" (qualitative and quantitative)? - Would the likely biases, limitations and potential confounders change your conclusions? - Have you considered all the possible alternative explanations?